asarma7/pdf-file-finder/README.md

 unzip "DataSet 8.zip" -d "DataSet 8"
 ```
 Note: the example dataset ZIP is not included in the repo.
 If you do not have it, skip this step and use your own PDFs in step 4.
+You can also download PDFs directly from DOJ press releases (see "Downloading DOJ documents" below).
 4) Create a collection:
 ```
 python scripts/create_collection.py --name "MyDocs" --root "/absolute/path/to/pdfs"